Learning a quantum channel from its steady-state: Numerical simulations

 In \Fig{fig:RESU-numerics-2} we kept the number of shots per Pauli fixed at $N=10^6$ and used the rotation angles and axes from map 2.
 Increasing the system size from $n=5$ to $n=11$, we observe that the accuracy of the parameter estimation improves slightly between $n=5$ and $n=7$, and remains robust up to $n=11$.
 The initial increase in accuracy for smaller systems in \Fig{fig:RESU-numerics-2} may be explained by examining the light cone shown in \Fig{fig:determinist-lightcone} in \Sec{sec:deterministic}.
 For a smaller system size with open boundary conditions, the light cone is truncated at each end of the system, causing the expectation values at the edges of the system to be 3-local instead of 4-local.
 As a result, the optimization routine uses fewer statistics for the qubits located at the ends of the system.
 However, for larger system sizes, this boundary effect becomes negligible as the relative fraction of boundary qubits decreases.

 As in the case of the stochastic map in \Sec{sec:stochastic-numerics}, the average diamond distance for the $\CX$ gates is much smaller than the $\RESET$ gates.
-This is probably because the noise channel parameters within the $\CX$ gates appear in multiple combinations within a single $\RESU$ gate, while the channel parameters of the $\RESET$ gate only appear once per $\RESU$ gate.
+This similar behavior arises because our method learns the underlying noise parameters, which may appear in different gates within the circuit.
+Consequently, the noise channel parameters in the $\CX$ gates are present in multiple combinations within a single $\RESU$ gate, while the channel parameters of the $\RESET$ gate only appear once per $\RESU$ gate.

+Comparing the numerical results depicted in \Fig{fig:kraus-numerics-1} and \Fig{fig:kraus-numerics-2} versus \Fig{fig:RESU-numerics-1} and \Fig{fig:RESU-numerics-2}, respectively, shows that, for a given number of shots $N$, the stochastic map achieves greater accuracy compared to the deterministic map.
+This disparity can be attributed to the stochastic map's additional "prior knowledge" regarding the circuits, given that the gate probabilities $p_k$ are known, consequently leading to more accurate results.